-Get a fresh haircut.
+6. Get a fresh haircut.

 Many people "get stuck in a hairstyle," says makeup artist Mindy Green, founder of mobile beauty salon MG Beauty.

 "Maybe your hair is too long or short and doesn't compliment the best features of your face or your new lifestyle.
-Or you spend too much time styling because your current style doesn't work with your hair texture.
-Either way an update every few years is a good idea."
+Or you spend too much time styling because your current style doesn't work with your hair texture," she says.
+"Either way, an update every few years is a good idea."

 According to a 2013 study published in the journal Psychological Science, people tend to look more attractive to others when they're in a group.

-Read the room.
+8. Read the room.

 Being the only person in jeans and flip-flops when everyone else is dressed to the nines is rarely an attractive look.

-Upgrade your eyeglass frames.
+9. Upgrade your eyeglass frames.

-"Those with rounder faces look better with more angular frames, and those with more angular faces look better with rounder frames,” says Kenger.
+"Those with rounder faces look better with more angular frames, and those with more angular faces look better with rounder frames," explains Kenger.
 "This allows your frames to offset some of that roundness or squareness, and thus makes things more proportionate."